itgabrut/employee_service/README.md

 # employee_service

-This is a REST Service for Yandex simple test check.
+This is a REST Service for test react app.
 Applicatiion comprises 3 general modules: Persistense, Business and Web layers.
 It includes scripts for DB creation and population on startup.